jhu-idc/idc-ui-theme/README.md

   * Use of Glimmer
   * Tell Drupal about your new component so it can be imported automatically
   * How to handle dependencies for different components?
 Yarn workspaces?
+* How do we handle CSS?
+We plan on using Tailwind, but I don't have much experience with it.
+Will we have a shared CSS file with our utility classes to import in the Glimmer components?
 * How can we test templates?